devconcept/multer-gridfs-storage/README.md

-`bucketName` | The GridFs collection to store the file (default: `fs`) `contentType` | The content type for the file (default: inferred from the request) `aliases` | Optional array of strings to store in the file document's aliases field (default: `null`)
+`bucketName` | The GridFs collection to store the file (default: `fs`) `contentType` | The content type for the file (default: inferred from the request) `aliases` | Optional array of strings to store in the file document's aliases field (default: `null`) `transforms` | Optional array of transform streams to pipe the file through before it is stored (default: none).
+See [Transforming the stored file](#transforming-the-stored-file)

 Any missing properties will use the defaults.
 Also, note that each property must be supported by your installed version of MongoDb.